Female Genital Mutilation / FGC / Female Genital Cutting / FGC / Girl Child Beading

 Learning about Girl Child Beading has stayed with me for several years now, and is etched deep in my mind.

-As barbaric as Female Genital Mutilation is, and thank goodness there is now international traction to get that stopped, I think ‘Girl Child Beading’ is as bad, if not perhaps worse.
+As horrible as Female Genital Mutilation is, and thank goodness there is now international traction to get that stopped, I think ‘Girl Child Beading’ is as bad, if not perhaps worse.
 If that can even be imagined!

-I will write a post about ‘Girl Child Beading’ another time, but for now, I hope that this FGM information is of use.
+I will write a post about ‘Girl Child Beading’ another time, but for now, I hope that this FGM infographic information is of use.

 I hope it can help someone, somewhere, to save at least one young girl or young women from being forced to endure this dangerous and painful practice.